CompactClick supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 Certain cameras will have a button labeled “aspect ratio” while others require you to access the shooting menu or live view configuration setting.

-You may also like: What is a full frame DSLR camera
+You may also like: How to make money with a dslr camera

 For most Canon cameras in movie mode, press “Disp/Set” and use the main dial to select “Aspect Ratio”.
 For Nikon cameras in movie mode, press “INFO” and use either control dial to choose “Aspect Ratio”.